 Because the change from days to hours was very recent and they probably haven’t updated the information 😉

-I lost my Hola Bcn card, can I get a replacement?
+I lost my Hola Barcelona Card, can I get a replacement?

 Unfortunately this is not possible so be careful!

 Is the Hola Barcelona Card interpersonal?

 No, trips are only permitted to the holder of the card.